 Some of the links on this page are affiliate links.
 I appreciate your support!

-If you just want the answer, here it is.
+If you want to know the best, here it is.

 The Best Way to Get Nutrients

 Let’s be clear – the BEST way to get the nutrients you and baby need is to eat a balanced diet of REAL food.
 By real food we’re talking about the food that lines the perimeter of the grocery store: meats, fish, fruit, vegetables, dairy products, eggs, etc.

 Supplements are trendy, and fortifying foods is common, but the easiest and most effective way to get the nutrients you need is to eat a variety of real food.

 – Problems with Diet Alone